lean/phaser-es6-webpack/README.md

 This will optimize and minimize the compiled bundle.

 ## Deploy for cordova:
-Make sure to update config.xml with your informations. (name/description...)
+Make sure to uncomment the cordova.js file in the src/index.html and to update config.xml with your informations. (name/description...)

 More informations about the cordova configuration: https://cordova.apache.org/docs/en/latest/config_ref/